yan-xinyi/ET_AKE/README.md

 - Tqdm==4.59.0

 ## Quick Start
-To delve more deeply into the effectiveness of character-level eye-tracking features applied to keyword extraction tasks within the dataset, this study conducted tests using various keyword extraction models.
-The keyword extraction models are categorized into two types: those based on recurrent neural networks and those based on pre-trained language models.
+To delve more deeply into the effectiveness of character-level eye-tracking features applied to keyphrase extraction tasks within the dataset, this study conducted tests using various keyphrase extraction models.
+The keyphrase extraction models are categorized into two types: those based on recurrent neural networks and those based on pre-trained language models.
 ### Deep Learning Model Operation Guide
 1. <b>Parameter Configuration:</b>  Configure hyperparameters in the config.py file.
 The key parameters to set include the following.
     - `train_path`,`test_path`,`vocab_path`,`save_path`:Paths for training data, test data, vocabulary data, and result storage.